Cape to Cape Track Luggage Transfer

 Share

-As an experienced hiker happy to put up your own tent and cook your meal at the end of your walk day, then our luggage transfer option is the one for you.
-Economical and allows you to be very independent.
-You can still take advantage of the click & deliver for groceries, hot showers and restaurants and camp kitchens to prepare your foods.
-We provide a zipped food bag for your use and as you will be loading and unloading your bag yourself, we suggest that it be a soft bag and weigh no more than 15kg.
-Should you have extra luggage that you don’t need for the hike, we can store for a small cost.
+As an experienced hiker happy to put up your own tent and cook your meal at the end of your walk day, then our basic luggage transfer option is the one for you.
+Not want to bring your own camping gear, then hire it from Simply Trekking.
+Whatever is your choice, we offer an economical option that allows you to be very independent.
+As you will be loading and unloading your luggage into our trailer, we suggest that your bag be soft and weigh no more than 15kg.
+Food is best stored in a small, zipped silver foil bag (ie Woolworths).

 Questions and Answers